samvictordr/gene-mut-tracker/README.md

 ## Licensing and Availability

-This bioinformatics platform is released under the Creative Commons CC0 1.0 Universal license, ensuring unrestricted access for academic research, clinical applications, and commercial genomics initiatives.
+This bioinformatics platform is released under the Creative Commons CC0 1.0 Universal license.

-## Research Support and Collaboration

-For scientific inquiries, feature requests related to genomic analysis workflows, or collaborative research opportunities, please engage through the GitHub repository.
-GeneTrackr actively supports contributions from the computational biology, bioinformatics, and genomics research communities.

 ---

-*GeneTrackr: Advancing genomic research through integrated mutation analysis and visualization*